Silvia De Ascaniis

-Silvia is a lecturer and researcher (maître d'enseignement et de recherche) at the Institute of Digital Technologies for Communication of Università della Svizzera italiana - USI, Lugano (Switzerland).
+Silvia is lecturer and researcher (maître d'enseignement et de recherche) at the Institute of Digital Technologies for Communication of Università della Svizzera italiana - USI, Lugano (Switzerland).
 She is the coordinator of the UNESCO Chair in ICTs to develop and promote sustainable tourism in World Heritage Sites.

 - role and impact of ICTs in cultural tourism, religious tourism and pilgrimages/cultural routes;

 - use of ICTs in the promotion and valorization of tangible and intangible cultural heritage;

 At the moment, she is co-leading the project of science communication "The convent, the mortar piece and the building site.
 An incredible adventure through geology, history and archaeology", founded by the Swiss National Science Foundation, realized in collaboration with colleagues of the Department of Environment, Construction and Design of SUPSI and of the Foundation Pro Kloster St. John in Müstair.

 At USI, she is lecturer of the course “Online communication”, offered within the Bachelor in Communication and co-lecturer of the course "UNESCO World Heritage and Tourism" offered within the Master in International Tourism.
 She has been lecturer and member of the development team of the following Massive Online Open Courses (MOOC):

 - "eTourism: Communication Perspectives", the first MOOC in eTourism, launched by USI in October 2015 and now fully free and open;